 That means there are a lot of us trying to understand and navigate the student loan landscape.
 How much are we borrowing?
 And what can we do to decrease the amount we owe?

-The College Board found that cumulative debt levels upon graduation—meaning the debt students had accumulated over the four years of undergrad—had risen to $28,500 per borrower for those graduating in 2016 (the latest stats available).
-And nearly 60% of all graduates carried student loan debt.
+The College Board found that cumulative debt levels upon graduation—meaning the debt students had accumulated over the four years of undergrad—had risen to $28,800 per borrower for those graduating in 2019 (the latest stats available).
+And nearly 56% of all graduates carried student loan debt.

-How Average Student Loan Debt Has Changed in the Last 10 Years
+How Average Student Loan Debt Has Changed in the Last 10+ Years

-Over roughly that same period of time (from 2007 to 2017), total outstanding student loan debt grew from $545 billion to $1.47 trillion in order to cover those costs.
+Over roughly that same period of time (from 2010 to 2020), total outstanding student loan debt grew from $845 billion to $1.7 trillion in order to cover those costs.
 This student loan debt crisis is taking a financial toll on graduating students, potentially affecting their credit and home-buying prospects.

-Public vs Private Student Loan Debt
+Public vs Private Four-Year Schools Student Loan Debt

 It should be noted that numbers for for-profit schools are harder to come by, but what is true across analyses is that students at for-profit schools take out more in student loans and default at higher rates.